What’s the Difference between a Psychologist, a Psychiatrist and Other Kinds of Therapists?

 • Unusual behavior: Odd or uncharacteristic behavior

-With the COVID-19 pandemic, many are choosing to do online therapy and many doctors now offer sessions online or over the phone.
+During the COVID-19 pandemic, many people chose to do online therapy, and many doctors now offer sessions online or over the phone.

 Some of the benefits of online, or E therapy, include: